-A car’s overall stopping distance from any speed is made up of the driver’s thinking distance (the distance the car travels between the point when the driver realises they need to brake and actually starting to brake) and their braking distance (the distance the car travels from the point when they driver starts to press the brake pedal and the vehicle coming to a complete stop).
+A car’s overall stopping distance is made up of the driver’s thinking distance (the distance the car travels from the point when the driver realises they need to brake and they actually start to brake) and their braking distance (the distance the car travels from the point when the driver starts to press the brake pedal and the vehicle comes to a complete stop).

-Speeding and excessive speed causes thousands of serious accidents and injuries every year.
+Speeding causes thousands of serious crashes and injuries every year.

 Approximately two-thirds of all crashes in which people are killed or injured happen on roads with a speed limit of 30 mph or less.

-The risk of a pedestrian who is hit by a car being killed increases slowly until impact speeds of around 30 mph.
-Above this speed, the risk increases rapidly, so that a pedestrian who is hit by a car travelling at between 30 mph and 40 mph is between 3.5 and 5.5 times more likely to be killed than if hit by a car travelling at below 30 mph.
+The risk of a pedestrian being killed if they are hit by a car increases as the car’s speed increases.
+A pedestrian who is hit by a car travelling at between 30 mph and 40 mph is between 3.5 and 5.5 times more likely to be killed than if hit by a car travelling at below 30 mph.

 The Simulator and Speed

-The simulator allows you to experience and compare the potential effects of different speeds down a residential street, and show you how your choice of speed increases your stopping distance, and the chances of hitting a pedestrian who is crossing the road.
+The simulator allows you to compare the potential effects of driving at different speeds on a 30 mph residential street, and shows how your choice of speed increases your stopping distance, and the chances of hitting a pedestrian who is crossing the road.

-At different speeds, the time it takes a driver to respond to a hazard (the thinking time) is the same.
-However, the distance the car covers during this thinking time increases at higher speeds.
-The simulator illustrates this.
+The time it takes the driver to respond (the thinking time) is the same, but the distance the car covers during this thinking time increases at higher speeds.

 Top Ten Tips to Avoid Speeding

 Many drivers unintentionally exceed the speed limit, often without realising it.
 Modern cars are so powerful and comfortable they give drivers little sensation of their speed – it can be easy to creep above the limit.